difference between himalayan and peninsular river

 In summary, the two main types of rivers in India, Himalayan and peninsular, differ in several aspects.
 While Himalayan rivers have fast flow and steep gradients, peninsular rivers are characterized by their gentle slope and seasonal flow.
 Himalayan rivers also have cold-water fish species, while peninsular rivers are home to a diverse range of aquatic wildlife.
 Understanding these differences is essential in enabling appropriate use of these rivers for resource management and conservation efforts.

-See also difference between celibacy and abstinent
+See also difference between reducing and non reducing sugar

 Table difference between himalayan and peninsular river